There are three routes through KS4 science at Oxted School. Students are matched with the assessment route most appropriate for them.

 The majority of students will follow the Combined Science Trilogy GCSE course which equates to two GCSEs.
 This course is now known as ‘Trilogy’.
 The exam is divided into two tiers: the foundation tier covering grades 1-5 and the higher tier covering grades 4-9

-The most highly achieving students (determined by assessment) will be able to take three separate GCSEs in Biology, Chemistry and Physics.
+There is the option for the most highly achieving students (determined by class set and assessment data) will be able to choose GCSE Separate Science as an option subject in Year 9.
+This means that they will take three separate GCSEs in Biology, Chemistry and Physics.
 The expectation is that these students will take higher tier examinations covering grades 4-9.
-It is not possible to take one or two GCSE in individual Science subjects
+It is not possible to take one or two GCSEs in individual Science subjects